sdclibbery/tradr/README.md

 * Order tracking show filled orders and show actual profit/loss on orders page
  * Migrate add fill-price and fees fields
  * When getting orders, pass them to the tracker along with a callback that fetches order status from exchange
-  * Tracker gets order status for each order it thinks is open but is missing from the list
+  * Tracker gets order status for each order it thinks is open but is missing from the list, and updates if required
  * Update orders page; colours and actual profit column
 * Order page which shows the candle graph with all orders overlaid graphically as rectangles
 * Allow buy-then-sell bot to have multiple exits?